-Each evening, you will return to excellent meals, comfortable accommodations, and educational evening programs at the hotels in Mammoth Hot Springs and Grant Village.
-All field activities will be conducted as a group, however, it is fine if you choose not to participate in a day's activities-just let your instructor know your decision in advance.
+Each evening you will return to excellent meals, comfortable accommodations, and educational evening programs at accommodations in Mammoth Hot Springs and Grant Village.
+All field activities will be conducted as a group.
+If you are not able to participate in the day's activities, please let your instructor know in advance.

-What's included?
+What's Included?

-Trails Through Yellowstone includes instruction by an Institute instructor, in-park transportation, two nights lodging at Mammoth Hot Springs, two nights lodging at Grant Village, breakfasts and lunches, one group dinner, as well as a gratuity for all prepaid meals.
+Trails Through Yellowstone includes instruction by a Yellowstone Forever Institute instructor, in-park transportation, three nights lodging at Mammoth Hot Springs, two nights lodging at Grant Village, all breakfasts and lunches during full program days, one dinner with the instructor, as well as a gratuity for all prepaid meals.
 Any other gratuities, including gratuities for your instructor, are discretionary.
 Seating for dinner in the Mammoth Dining Room and the Terrace Grill is on a first-come, first-served basis.
 Seating in the Grant Village Dining Room is by reservation only.
 More casual fare without reservations is available at the Lake House at Grant.
-If you did not make dinner reservations for Grant during registration and would like to do so, please call 866.439.7375 before you arrive.
-Arrival at Grant may be delayed by changing conditions, therefore dinner reservations earlier than 6:30 are not recommended.
+If you did not make dinner reservations for Grant during registration and would like to do so, please call Yellowstone National Park Lodges at 866.439.7375 before you arrive.
+Arrival at Grant may be delayed by changing conditions, therefore dinner reservations earlier than 6:30 p.m. are not recommended.
 If you plan on attending an evening interpretive program, please schedule your dinnertime accordingly.